piotroramus/PJN/README.md

    _Note: no validation of the process_
 3. Zipf and Mandelbrot laws in NLP.
 4. Naive Bayes classifier for guessing word correction
+5. Word Error Rate (missing calculating probability of sentence based on language and acoustic models)